zumbov2/walkalytics/README.md

 Lucky Albert.
 He can save his money.
 Read more about Albert's life [here](https://en.wikipedia.org/wiki/Albert_Einstein#Early_life_and_education).

 ## Example 2: More details please
 We can go one step further and extract high-resolution walking times.
 For this we use the function `isochrone_esri()`, which returns a response object that contains a base64-encoded gzipped Esri ASCII grid with walking times for every pixel.
-By using the function `esri_to_sgdf()`, we can convert the encoded Esri ASCII grid to an object of class `SpatialPixelsDataFrame` or we use `pixel_walktimes()` to directly extract walking times (in seconds) for every pixel with respect to the source location.
+By using the function `esri_to_sgdf()`, we can convert the encoded Esri ASCII grid to an object of class `SpatialGridDataFrame` or we use `pixel_walktimes()` to directly extract walking times (in seconds) for every pixel with respect to the source location.
 ```
-# Call Walkalytics API and convert response object to SpatialPixelsDataFrame
+# Call Walkalytics API and convert response object to SpatialGridDataFrame
 dt <- isochrone_esri(x = 896552, y = 6006578, epsg = 3857, key = key) %>% esri_to_sgdf()

 # Call Walkalytics API and extract walking times for every pixel